dinordi/SagaOfSacrifice2/docs/ARCHITECTURE_OVERVIEW.md

 # Architecture Overview

 This document provides an overview of the architecture for the SagaOfSacrifice2 codebase, focusing on the game logic inside the `SOS/` folder.
 The diagrams and descriptions below are based on actual class structures and relationships observed in the repository.
-*Note: Only a subset of the codebase is shown due to the result limits.
-For further exploration, [search the repository on GitHub](https://github.com/dinordi/SagaOfSacrifice2/search?q=path%3A%2FSOS%2F).*

 ---